colorlessenergy/colorlessenergy.github.io/_projects/lastpad.md

 The service worker was really easy to set up with Create React App all you need to do is allow it to register a service worker for you and it cached certain assets and allowed the user to download the web app to there home screen.

-### edit, create and delete note operations offline
+### create, view, edit and delete note operations offline

 To make the web app useable offline the service worker cached all resources needed.